ESA Letter Rejection Explained: What You Need to Know to Get Approved

 Beyond federal protections under the FHA, some states and cities offer additional ESA rights.
 For example:

-• New York: NYC Human Rights Law protects ESA owners in housing
+New York: NYC Human Rights Law provides ESA owners additional housing protections beyond the FHA.

 Research your state’s laws on ESA to see whether you have extra resources or legal advantages available to you.